 On Sunday 21 February 2021, Prime Minister Scott Morrison, Chief Medical Officer Paul Kelly and Chief Nursing Officer Alison McMillan were among the first to receive their first shot of the two-dose Pfizer vaccine.

 The vaccine is set to roll out today at vaccine hubs throughout Australia.
-High-risk people and essential workers at high-risk of being exposed to the virus are first in line to receive the vaccine.
+With high-risk people and essential workers at high-risk of being exposed to the virus are first in line to receive the vaccine.

 About the COVID-19 Vaccine